CaoLiSheng/myprogramming.top/posts/Book-Operating-System-Concepts-1-Introduction.md

 - Platform as a service (**PaaS**) -- a software stack ready for application use via the Internet (for example, a database server)
 - Infrastructure as a service (**IaaS**) -- servers or starge abailable over the Internet (for example, storage available for making backup copies of production data)

-These cloud-computing types are not discrete, as a cloud computing environment my provide a combination of several types.
+These cloud-computing types are not discrete, as a cloud computing environment may provide a combination of several types.
 Notice that both the cloud services and the cloud user interface are protected by a firewall.

 ## Another COPY of Summary in the Book